 - Working with communities to develop their ideas and projects.
 We support people with disabilities including physical and sensory, those on the autistic spectrum, people with mental health experiences, long term conditions and older people.

 - Find Your Voice singing and social group for people with Parkinson's, other neurological conditions and long term conditions and their relatives and carers.

-- Creativity on-line is a weekly creative and peer support group which meets via zoom.
+- Creativity on-line is a weekly creative and social peer support group which currently meets via zoom.
 The sessions are for people with mental health issues, other long term conditions and carers and aims to connect people through creative sessions.

 - The Support Rheum is a weekly online group set up to help connect people with range of different types of arthritis that for many is a long term, chronic pain condition.
 Talking with other people who understand what they are going through and sharing experiences can help.In addition we support adults with Autism through our Wiltshire Autism Hub, providing mentoring, counselling and peer support and young people in Bath and North East Somerset to learn to travel independently, building their skills and confidence.